cotonic/cotonic/doc/input-sync.md

  * use CRDT to record value
  * connect CRDT with DOM element
- * record changes by connecting oninput
+ * record input changes by updating CRDT
+ * CRDT changes are always published
- * components publish state by posting a CRDT to a topic
+ * components set state by publishing updated CRDT to a topic
  * components can subscribe to CRDTs
  * on conflict, UI state wins

 To decide: name of topic.

-Proposal: id or name of input, within component topic `~/input/crdt/<name-or-id>`
+Proposal: name of input, within component topic

-If generated id, then id is not used.
+`component/.../form/.../<input-name>`